ColinDuquesnoy/QDarkStyleSheet/README.md

 ## What is new?

-In the version 2.6, a reestructure stylesheet is provided.
+In the version 2.6 and later, a reestructure stylesheet is provided.
 The palette has only 9 colors.
 Most widgets are revised and their styles were improved.
 We also provide a command line (script) to get info that could be used when opening issues.
 See the image below.

 ```
 qdarkstyle --all